 by Mary of BRbyMary | Instagram

-To see Lough Ouler, you will need to hike all the way to the top which takes about 3 to 4 hours round trip.
+To see Lough Ouler, you will need to hike all the way to the top.
+Expect this to take about 3 to 4 hours, round trip.

 How to Get to Lough Ouler

 There are two ways to access Lough Ouler.

 You will find a first small parking near Glenmacnass Waterfall.

 From there, you will need to cross the river at the very beginning and make up your way to the top.

 The trail isn’t always straightforward, but you should be able to follow other people visiting.

 From this side, you will be able to see the heart right side up.

 You can find another bigger parking lot at Turlough Hill Car Park.